moznion/wiregarden/README.md

 # wiregarden

-A daemon to provision the WireGuard peers over HTTP.
+A daemon to provision the WireGuard peers over HTTP/gRPC.

 WIP WIP WIP